Internet Mathematics Excursion is a brief mathematics activity. To

 units fit exactly in one row of the grid.

 Place students into teams of two and distribute a Making Patterns 2 activity sheet to each group.
-They should visit the following Web
+They should visit the website listed on the PDF.

 Working together, partners share the responsibility of "Mouse